bunny-rgb/Resume_portfolio/README.md

-Designed a portfolio for a web resume for easy access through link from anywhere.
+Designed a portfolio as a web resume for easy access through link from anywhere.
 Which demnstrate HTML, CSS, JS and Cloud skills along with DevOps.
 Will host this on AWS through a CDN which will help as CDN + WAF.